 Don Whittecar

-The success of my new found profession quickly exceeded my fondest expectations.
-Initially, I was invited to photograph for Yellowstone National Parks’ Wolf Project.
-Douglas W. Smith, the projects’ leader, would later write, “My involvement with Don has lasted well beyond this project in that his bottom line is making a difference and that committment lasts far beyond the time he spent photographing here.
-I would say that this was one of his most important qualities that set him off from other people wanting to be involved in the Yellowstone Wolf Project.”
-Next, again by invitation, I started working with The Center for Whale Research on San Juan Island, Washington.
-My images of Orcas, “Killer Whales”, were used as a means of identification of the resident and transient pods that live in, or visit for extended stays, the Puget Sound ecosystem.
-Additionally, I was honored to be selected as a media photographer for the Albuquerque International Balloon Fiesta (AIBF).
-AIBF, accepts only 500 balloons from the hundreds of applicants representing 55 countries internationally and is the largest balloon fiesta in the world.
-And, it is also the most photographed event world wide.
-As would be expected the demand for media photographers’ credentials is very competitive.
-The pinnacle of my photographic successes to date is being selected as one of two photographers internationally to receive a personal profile in Leicaview, Leica Cameras’ international publication.
-One of my images was on the front cover while eight others complemented a six page article titled, “Committed to Causes”highlighting my photographic pursuits.
-I was, and continue to be, motivated by the admonition of Simone Weil, “The work of art that I do not make . . . none other will ever make it.”
+As a victim my career centered on paying it forward through conducting research and development on Child Abuse.
+Specifically, creating employment opportunities in the Literary, Visual, and Performing Arts for those with disabilities.
+Stress forced me to change careers.
+Having degrees in both Psychology and Fine Arts, and with support from former and current colleagues and friends, I was able to start over, in photography.
+Capturing unique subjects in God’s creation with equally unique creativity, methods and tools.
+The success of my new profession quickly exceeded my expectations.
+Initially, by being invited to photograph for Yellowstone National Parks’ Wolf Reintroduction Project.
+Douglas W. Smith, the projects’ leader, would write, “My involvement with Don has lasted well beyond this project in that his bottom line is making a difference and that committment lasts far beyond the time he spent photographing here.
+This was one of his most important qualities that set him off from other people wanting to be involved in the Yellowstone Wolf Project.”
+Next, again by invitation, came working with The Center for Whale Research.
+My images of Orcas are used to identify the resident and transient pods that live in, or visit, the Puget Sound ecosystem.
+And to document their behavior.
+I was also honored to be selected as a media photographer for the Albuquerque International Balloon Fiesta (AIBF).
+AIBF, accepts only 500 balloons from the hundreds of applicants world wide making it the largest balloon fiesta in the world.
+Additionally, it is also the most photographed event in the world.
+Most noteable of my successes is being selected to receive the front cover and a personal profile in Leicaview, Leica Cameras’ international publication.

 MOI 3.jpg